wifinigel/wiperf/mkdocs/docs/probe_prepare.md

 #   priority=1
 #}
 ```
 Note that the file includes several samples for a variety of security methods.
-You will need to uncomment the security mthod for your environment and comment out all other methods.
-By default, the PSK method is used, bit requires that you enter an SSID and shared key.
+You will need to uncomment the network section that corresponds to the security method for your environment and comment out all other methods.
+By default, the PSK method is used (and uncommented), bit requires that you enter an SSID and shared key.

 ##### Test Wireless Connection